Kirangururaj72/Zingodealz/README.md

 # Zingodealz
 zingo dealz
 </br>
-This is a ecomerce platform
+This is a ecomerce platform by Kiran